 Lifting · 28M · 6 Supplements

-“This looks like a stack assembled from three different Reddit threads and a YouTube thumbnail.
-Some solid instincts — then a few choices that are actively undoing them.”
+“You built this stack from three Reddit threads and a YouTube thumbnail.
+A few solid instincts, plus a few choices undoing them.”

 More wrong than right.
 Grade: D.

 Creatine is doing its job.
 Vitamin D is present.
 That's about where the wins end.
-The melatonin dose is 20× the clinical effective range and is likely making your sleep worse, not better.
-Your zinc and magnesium are fighting each other for absorption every time you take them together.
-The BCAA spend is pure waste if you're hitting protein targets — and at the dose you're running, you probably are.
-The one supplement actually missing from a lifting stack this size is the one that would close the gap on your recovery times.
+Your melatonin dose runs 20× the clinical effective range and is likely making your sleep worse.
+Your zinc and magnesium fight each other for absorption every time you take them together.
+The BCAA spend is pure waste at your protein intake, and at the dose you're running, you're hitting protein.
+The supplement missing from a lifting stack this size would close the gap on your recovery times.
 This audit pays for itself the month you cut the BCAAs alone.

 Source Confidence